rhine59/ebike/README.md

 - Multimeter - 0 volts to 40 volts DC
 - Watch makers screwdriver to adjust output voltage of DC Buck converter
 - Heatshrink tubing to provide electrical isolation and assembly strength.
 - Wires for connecting components.
-You will need the female ended connectors, but we do not need the male ends.
+You will need the female ended connectors, but not the male ends.
 - Solder / Flux / Iron - I assume that you have access to this already.

 ## Sourcing components